Robert Atzorn: Life

 Robert Atzorn grew up in Oldenburg and Hamburg.
-He studied graphic design at the Art School Alsterdamm in Hamburg, however, felt drawn to the theater and therefore moved to the Neue Münchner Schauspielschule (1967–1969).
+He studied graphic design at the Art School Alsterdamm in Hamburg but felt drawn to the theater and therefore enrolled at the Neue Münchner Schauspielschule (1967–1969).
 In the season 1969/70 he got his first job at the Württembergische Landesbühne.
 Engagements followed at the Schauspielhaus Zürich (1970/1971), at the Theater Münster (1971/1972), at the Bühnen der Stadt Köln (1972/73), at the Theater Dortmund (1973–1975) and at the Residenz Theatre in Munich (1977–1983).

 1980 Robert Atzorn played his first film role in From the Life of the Marionettes, directed by Ingmar Bergman.
-After many years in the theater, he worked exclusively since the mid-1980s for television.
-A wider audience, he was in the late 1980s alongside Maren Kroymann in the family series Oh Gott, Herr Pfarrer.
-For his portrayal of unconventional pastor in 1989, he received the Goldene Kamera.
-He became a crowd favorite in the title role of the evening series Unser Lehrer Doktor Specht, which was broadcast from 1992 to 1999 in 70 episodes.
+After many years in the theater he worked exclusively for television from the mid-1980s.
+In the late 1980s he gained exposure to a wider audience alongside Maren Kroymann in the family series Oh Gott, Herr Pfarrer.
+For his portrayal of the unconventional pastor in 1989, he received the Goldene Kamera.
+He became a crowd favorite in the title role of the 70-episode prime time series Unser Lehrer Doktor Specht, which was broadcast from 1992 to 1999.
 In 1993 he was honored with the Telestar.
 Robert Atzorn worked also in various episodes of the television series Forsthaus Falkenau, The Black Forest Clinic and Alphateam – Die Lebensretter im OP, and the crime series Derrick, Ein Fall für zwei, The Old Fox, Tatort and Die Männer vom K3.

 As the successor of Manfred Krug and Charles Brauer he investigated from 2001 to 2008 as Tatort-homicide detective Jan Casstorff along with Tilo Prückner as Commissioner Holicek and Julia Schmidt as Jenny Graf for the NDR.
 The Tatort episode "Und tschüss" in February 2008 also meant the departure of Atzorn's investigator team.

 He was also seen in 2002 Dieter Wedel's miniseries Die Affäre Semmeling as mayor Klaus Hennig.
 In the romantic comedy Kiss Me, Chancellor (2004) he slipped into the role of a head of government who falls in love with a maid, played by Andrea Sawatzki.
-Also in 2004 he was before the camera in Das Kommando, as the commander of a special unit, with his sons Jens and Daniel, who made his debut in the film as an actor.
-2005 Atzorn took over the role of the chancellery chief in the series Kanzleramt.
+Also in 2004 he was in front of the camera in Das Kommando, as the commander of a special unit, with his sons Jens and Daniel, who made his debut in the film as an actor.
+2005 Atzorn played the head of the chancellery in the series Kanzleramt.
 In the ZDF production Africa, mon amour (2007) he played opposite Iris Berben, as occurred with Matti Geschonneck's Wer liebt, hat Recht and in Das Kommando.
-In the TV drama Mein Mann, der Trinker he played in 2008 with Franziska Walser a couple whose marriage is put to a severe test.
-2008 after a long break came with two new episodes of the adventure series Der Kapitän, in which he portrayed from 1997 to 2000 already the figure of Captain Frank Harmsen.
+In the 2008 TV drama Mein Mann, der Trinker Robert Atzorn and Franziska Walser played a couple whose marriage is strained by the husband's alcohol addiction.
+Also in 2008, he reprised his role as Captain Frank Harmsen in two new episodes of the 1997-2000 adventure series Der Kapitän.

-Robert Atzorn is married since 1976 with Angelika Hartung, both have two adult sons.
+Robert Atzorn has been married to Angelika Hartung since 1976; they have two sons.